guosim/fenrirsaga-wiki-public/docs/features/woe.md

 * **Treasure Boxes:** Daily treasure boxes in the castle for the guild leader.
 * **God Item Creation:** Holding specific castles is a requirement for creating the legendary God Items.

+### 🚪 WoE Warpers

+For the duration of War of Emperium, **WoE Warpers** are available in Rune-Midgard Inns.
+For a fee of **1,000z** per trip, they will warp you directly next to the Repairman in any castle realm.

 ---

 ## ⌚ Past Seasons